Hegemonic stability theory: China

 The United States is still considered by most analysts to be at the top of the world, both economically and in terms of military strength.
 With these abundant resources and power, the world remains "a single superpower world".
 However, many analysts envisage the emergence of new giants which threaten the U.S. hegemony.
 These giants, they argue, create new power centers all over the world and the world becomes ever more multipolar.
 Of those new giants, the single greatest competitor of United States is China as it is growing rapidly with "no equal in modern history".
 Historically, examples of hegemonic decline come in two prime sectors: the leading state's military and its economy.
 Both arenas are crucial for the analysis of the shifting power structure.

 With the highest gross domestic product at purchasing power parity, China poses a significant challenge to U.S. economic primacy especially with the expectation that U.S. national debt could explode to 717% of GDP by 2080 according to Congressional Budget office.
 Moreover, this debt is financed largely by China through the purchase of U.S. Treasury bonds.
 On the other hand, China's economic power, not limited to but including industrialization and modernization, is rapidly burgeoning with high consumption and increasing foreign investment.
 As Global Trends 2025 points out, the rise of China and India to great power status will restore each to "the positions they held two centuries ago when China produced approximately 30 percent and India 15 percent of the world's wealth."

-By 2018, Michael Beckley counted hundred of books and thousands of articles envisioning the decline of the US, the rise of China and the multipolar world, and outlined an element common to these works—they all relied on gross indicators of power, such as GDP or military spending.
+By 2018, Michael Beckley counted hundreds of books and thousands of articles envisioning the decline of the US, the rise of China and the multipolar world, and outlined an element common to these works—they all relied on gross indicators of power, such as GDP or military spending.
 These are the same indicators that made China look like a superpower during its century of humiliation (1839-1911).
 They reflect large population but do not consider welfare costs—the expenses a nation pays to provide this population with food, health care, social security, police, administration and education.
 Deducting these costs from gross indicators would give net indicators.
 Beckley suggests considering GDP per capita, more precisely multiplying it by total GDP.
 According to this net indicator, China still lags far behind the US.